projection-engine/projection-engine/COMMIT_NOTES.md

-- Removed SSR pass
+- Fixed SSGI not sampling correct depth texture
-- Integrated SSR processing with uber-shader
+- Improvements to SSGI stability
-- Organizing drawing order and overlays
+- Working on SSR on uber-shader